• Latest

 Parental responsibilities are getting in the way of the relationship

 The responsibilities of being a parent can be extremely taxing, and often they get in the way of the relationship between the parents.
-Children need their parents to be there for them, and when one or both of the parents are bogged down by their parental duties, it can lead to tension and arguments.
+Children need their parents to be there for them, and when one or both parents are bogged down by their parental duties, it can lead to tension and arguments.

 Partners are overly dependent on each other to feel fulfilled